-Irregular periods among women have been on the rise since the last few decades and some of these cases lead to infertility.
+Irregular periods among women have been on the rise for the last few decades and some of these cases lead to infertility.
 It has escalated into becoming a lifestyle disorder pretty fast and shows no signs of slowing down anytime soon.
 One of the causes behind irregular periods is a host of underlying and untreated medical conditions.
 In the wake of this growing concern, it is important to consciously lead a regulated lifestyle to ensure good health and also keep the symptoms of health conditions causing irregular periods under check.

 7 Possible Causes Of Irregular Periods

-Irregular periods, as discussed previously, imply hormonal imbalances, which postpones your ovulation cycle.
-If you have been looking for the answer to – does irregular periods affect pregnancy, the reply is in the affirmative.
+Irregular periods, as discussed previously, imply hormonal imbalances, which postpone your ovulation cycle.
+If you have been looking for the answer to – do irregular periods affect pregnancy, the reply is in the affirmative.
 However, this does not imply that it will lead to infertility.
 But it does raise the risk of infertility.
 Let’s discuss some common causes behind irregular periods and pregnancy complications being closely related.
 If you’ve often found yourself wondering – how to get pregnant with PCOS and irregular periods, here are some other health conditions at play, which have the same effect on your periods and fertility.

 One of the most common causes of irregular periods, anovulation occurs when ovulation does not happen in a menstrual cycle.
 In cases where you are not ovulating because of this reason, you are most likely to need fertility treatments to be able to conceive.

 2. Polycystic Ovarian Syndrome (PCOS)